Posted on September 27, 2018 at 5:58 pmC

 |MPAA Rating:||Rated PG-13 for crude and sexual content throughout, language, some drug references and violence|

 |Profanity:||Very strong language for a PG-13|

 |Alcohol/ Drugs:||Drug references|

 |Date Released to Theaters:||September 28, 2018|

-Maybe this movie might slide past more easily in the summer, when audiences are more susceptible to silly comedies.
+Maybe Night School might slide past more easily in the summer, when audiences are more susceptible to silly comedies.
 But it is possible even summer audiences would find this a disappointingly lesser work from two of the most unquenchably funny people in movies, Kevin Hart and Tiffany Haddish.
 It’s a warning sign when the opening credits show six different writers in a tangle of “ands” and “&s,.”
 The seams between the obvious rewrites trip over each other, interrupting the flow of the storyline and the build-up of the comedy.

 The premise is in the title and the best jokes are all in the trailer.
 Kevin Hart plays Teddy, a high school dropout who is happy and successful, happy because he has a beautiful, accomplished, loving girlfriend (the exquisitely lovely Megalyn Echikunwoke as Lisa), but not as successful as she thinks he is because he does not want her to know that he never finished high school and is living paycheck to paycheck.
 His best friend Marv (Ben Schwartz) warns him that he cannot afford his duplex, Porsche, or the engagement ring he wants to give Lisa, but Teddy’s boss has promised to give him the store when he retires, and so he thinks it will all work out.